-Spousal support or Alimony, is likely an issue whenever there is a significant difference in personal income between the two spouses.
+Spousal support, also referred to as spousal maintenance or alimony, is likely an issue whenever there is a significant difference in personal income between the two spouses.

-Men come to Goldberg Jones because they generally have greater exposure to Spousal Support (98% of payers are men).
-Our clients know that this issue can have a profound impact on how they live day-to-day and plan for retirement.
-In many of our cases, we must negotiate or litigate to achieve a minimization or termination of this sometimes oppressive obligation in our client’s best interest.
+Men generally have greater exposure to Spousal Support (97-98% of payers are men) and this issue can have a profound impact on how they live day-to-day and plan for retirement.

 Related Reading: An In-Depth Look At How Spousal Support Works In Washington State

 Related Reading: How Major Purchases Can Affect Your Divorce